Ken Saldanha

 Biography

 Dr. Saldanha joined EMU in 2011 and teaches in both the BSW and MSW programs.
-He employs participative and collaborative instructional methods.
+He employs participative, collaborative, and place-based instructional methods.
 Research interests include migration, homelessness, marginalized youth, behavioral health, culturally responsive practice, and the development of critical qualitative research methods.
 Practice expertise includes school social work, group work, community work, diversity and culturally relevant practice, and international social work.

 Publications